 • Utah has huntable populations for all of the once-in-a-lifetime species, vast amounts of public land, and a high rate for hunt success.

 • Utah’s draw system gives every applicant some chance to draw a once-in-a-lifetime permit.
 While it may be a slight chance, it’s still a chance.

-• Utah is one of a few places in the world to hunt trophy quality, free range American bison.
+• Utah is one of a few places to hunt free range American bison.

 • There is ample time to hunt; the bulk of the hunts are at least a month long and some are much longer.